Stress (song): Usage in media

 The song was later featured on the soundtrack for the video game NBA 2K13, which was curated by American rapper Jay-Z. It would be later be added to Grand Theft Auto Online to the radio station MOTOMAMI Los Santos, curated by Spanish singer Rosalía, as part of the DLC The Contract in 2021.
-It was also heard in the trailer, along with Genesis, for the fourth season of Rick and Morty.
+It was also heard in the trailer for the fourth season of Rick and Morty, along with Genesis, another track from †.